HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 ## :mortar_board: Learning Goals

-- Creating simple Docker images
-- Mapping ports from the host to the container
+- Understanding the concept of container virtualization
-- Using volumes to persist data
+- Understanding the basic building blocks of Docker
+- Understanding the concept of Docker Compose
+- Being able to build Docker images and run them as Docker containers
+- Being able to use Docker features like port bindings, volumes, environment variables...
-- Using Docker Compose to deploy a multi-container application
+- Being able to manage multiple containers using Docker Compose

 ## :memo: Acceptance criteria